 There are several different companies, businesses, and government employees that can be granted access to background checks.
 These can include:

-- Lenders - When you’re looking to take out a loan, whether it be for a home, vehicle, or a personal loan, lenders might perform background checks to view your financial and credit history.
+- Lenders - When you’re looking to take out a loan, whether it be for a home, vehicle, or a personal loan, lenders might perform background checks to view your public and credit history.
 This information will determine how reliable a person will be when making payments on the loan.
 A fishy history could mean you get denied for the loan.

 - Attorneys - If you’re involved in a criminal case, whether you’re the defendant, plaintiff, or witness, attorneys could perform background checks to verify their client’s identity.
 This can help the attorney and court confirm someone’s testimony and reveal whether they’re credible or not.